 As a secondary teacher of writing, I model writing everyday in my classroom.
-In our school’s learning management system, I publish daily agendas, instructions, and ancillary pieces to my students, not to mention feedback on their writing.
-Not included in this list of publications is any of that writing, films I have made, and presentations I have delivered.
+In my school’s academic environment, I publish daily agendas, news stories, feedback on writing, progress reflections, assignment instructions, letters of recommendation, and in 2022, the Penn High School yearbook.
 For more information, please contact me.

 Thank you. -Kevin

 Volume 64 of the Penn High School Yearbook

 The Penn High School publications class put the finishing touches on volume 64 of the Bittersweet, Penn’s Yearbook in the Fall of 2022.
 Jostens will ship the 200+ page book in late October.
 The theme, Better Together, celebrates a return to in-person classes.
 Remote classes transformed public education in many unforeseen ways, so reuniting in the classrooms, on the playing fields, and in the commons of Penn High School gave this theme a fundamental and lasting appeal.

 In the spring of 2019, Indiana House Bill 1002 Career and Technical Education outlined how teachers would need to complete an “externship” of fifteen workforce hours in the community where they teach to renew their license, starting in July that same year.
 Through the Saint Joseph County Chamber, I obtained an externship at WNIT Public Television Studios.
 This article and this film came out of that experience.

 I started riding the bus for my daily commute a few years ago, and since then, I have seen an increase in youth ridership.
 In this opinon piece for the South Bend Tribune, I write about public transportation in South Bend and Mishawaka.
 Since it was published, both Mishawaka and Southe Bend School Corporations have signed deals with Transpo to offer free bus rides for students throughout the year.